masui/AH2014paper/paper.md

 We can use sensor devices or consult the Web to tell if "it's likely to rain", but we can also ask people if it is likely to rain or not.
-Also, we can use a special robot to take in the laundry, while we can ask our family member to do the same thing.
+We can use a special robot arm to take in the laundry, while it would be easier to ask the family member to do the same thing.
 In this way,
-either a machine or a human can sense data or perform action in almost the same way.
+either a machine or a human can sense data or perform action in almost the same way, and in some cases machines can do the job better than humens, and in other cases humans are better at the job.

-Even household chores can be specified using program-like descriptions.
+Simple household chores can be specified using program-like descriptions.
 If you have to prepare dinnaer at 19:00, you may have to behave like this: